 What others minimalists’ kitchens look like?

-You’ll probably like the course A Simple Year 2018 where you’ll be led by 13 simple living experts through 12 spheres of life (including clutter, cooking and eating) to create your simpler, slower and happier life.
+You’ll probably like the course A Simple Year 2019 where you’ll be led by 15 simple living experts through 13 spheres of life (including clutter and food) to create your simpler, slower and happier life.
 The discounted price only until 11/13!

 If you find the knowledge valuable, be grateful, apply it mindfully into your life and pass the positive energy you've got forward.
 How?
 Send the article to people important to you, support my work or other cause with the intention that the gained knowledge will keep transforming your life.
 If the articles on the Slow and Happy blog are valuable for you, subscribe to the newsletter.